etlegacy/lua_apidoc/database.rst

 env:connect(sourcename[,locktimeout])
 -------------------------------------

-In the SQLite3 driver, this method adds an optional parameter that indicate the amount of milisseconds to wait for a write lock if one cannot be obtained immediately.
+In the SQLite3 driver, this method adds an optional parameter that indicate the amount of milliseconds to wait for a write lock if one cannot be obtained immediately.
 See also `environment objects <database.html#environment-objects>`__.

 Returns a `connection object <database.html#connection-objects>`__.